Microsoft president says tech must compromise, downplays metaverse 'hype' - NewsBreak

 Microsoft president says tech must compromise, downplays metaverse 'hype'

-LISBON (Reuters) - The tech sector needs to compromise with regulators and take governments and people’s concerns seriously, Microsoft president Brad Smith said in an interview on Wednesday.
+LISBON, Nov 3 (Reuters) - The tech sector needs to compromise with regulators and take governments and people's concerns seriously, Microsoft (MSFT.O) president Brad Smith said in an interview on Wednesday.

 "Tech is going to have to lean in...with real concrete ideas...even make concessions, so that we can all compromise and build a common platform that better protects people than ... the internet as a whole has in recent past," Smith told Reuters.